KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

     <img src="images/capacity_pca.png">
 </p>

-### DBSCAN
+1. DBSCAN
-We used grid search on the minimum number of neighbors in the DBSCAN algorithm.
-This gave an accuracy of 83.87%
+After using grid search on the minimum number of neighbors in the DBSCAN algorithm, we got an accuracy of 83.87% in predicting the model number of a hard disk.

-### k-Means
-Elbow method to find number of clusters:
+2. K-Means
+Using the elbow method to find number of clusters, as observed in PCA, we got k=3.
+But we ran the model for k=4, since we know that there are 4 models.
+This gave an accuracy of 88.23%.

 <p align="center">
     <img src="images/elbow_k_means.png">
 </p>

-As observed in PCA, the elbow method gave k=3.
-But we ran for k=4, since we know that there are 4 models.
-This gave an accuracy of 88.23%.

 From above, it is evident that clustering algorithms cannot be used for predicting if the hard drive will fail.
-However, along with capacity it could be used to predict which model a hard drive is.
+However, along with capacity it could be used to predict which model a hard drive is most similar to.

+- Anomaly Detection

-Since Clustering algorithms did not perform well due to the type of dataset we had, we turned to anomaly detection.
+Since clustering algorithms did not perform well for failure classification, due to the type of dataset we had, we turned to anomaly detection.
 We used Isolation Forest anomaly detection algorithm.
 However, since this technique also relies on having distinct features for the failed data, which is not true for our dataset, even the tuned models could not accurately identify the failed drives.

 ### Table 6 : Isolation Forest Results
 <table class="tg">